sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 ### In the TechBiz portal

-  - When a user logs in to the TechBiz portal, a bell icon is displayed with a number indicating the tasks requiring user action.
+  - When a user logs in to the TechBiz portal, a bell icon is displayed with a number which indicates the number of tasks requiring user action.

 ## Complete tasks